0xJakuzya/0xJakuzya/README.md

 ## about me

-i’m a computer science undergraduate interested in machine learning, data analysis, and software engineering. i do research at the Institute of Neuroscience and study Data Science.
+i’m a computer science undergraduate interested in machine learning, data analysis, and software engineering. i do research at the institute of neuroscience and study data Science.

 ## interests